-Utility gloves may be decontaminated for re-use provided that the integrity of the glove is not compromised.
-Utility gloves will be discarded if they are cracked, peeling, torn punctured, or exhibit other signs of deterioration or when their ability to function as a barrier is compromised.
+Utility gloves may be decontaminated for reuse if the integrity of the glove is not compromised.
+Utility gloves will be discarded if they are cracked, peeling, torn, punctured, or exhibit other signs of deterioration or when their ability to function as a barrier is compromised.

-Masks in combination with eye protection devices, such as goggles or glasses with solid side shield, or chin length face shields, are required to be worn whenever splashes, spray, splatter, or droplets of blood or other potentially infectious materials may be generated and eye, nose or mouth contamination can reasonably be anticipated.
+Masks in combination with eye protection devices, such as goggles or glasses with solid side shield, or chin length face shields, are required to be worn whenever splashes, spray, splatter, or droplets of blood or other potentially infectious materials may be generated and eye, nose or mouth contamination can be anticipated.